‘The Young And The Restless’ Spoilers Weekly Preview: J.T.’s Return Destroys Victor’s Life!

 Plus, Victoria (Amelia Heinle) doesn’t know what to think as Ashley (Eileen Davidson) warns her to be prepared for anything since J.T. has been spotted and positively identified.
 No doubt Victoria is shaking in her high heels because as far as she knows her abusive ex is dead.
 Nikki (Melody Thomas Scott), Sharon, and Phyllis also cannot figure out what’s going on, but things look like they will change dramatically next week in Genoa City.

-Check out The Young and the Restless spoilers from Inquisitr to find out what happens on Monday’s episode.
+Check out The Young and the Restless spoilers from the Inquisitr to find out what happens on Monday’s episode.